fabrician/dynamic-variable-provider/README.md

 Servlet Container
 --------------------------------------
-* Requires server 3.0 container.
+* Requires a Serlvet 3.0 container such as Apache Tomcat 7.

 Supported Platforms
 --------------------------------------